tueimage/essential-skills/python-essentials.md

 ------    |  ------
 ![Before <kbd>Shift-Enter</kbd>](figures/jupyter_notebook_raw.png) | ![After <kbd>Shift-Enter</kbd>](figures/jupyter_notebook_evaluated.png)

 Jupyter notebooks run a so-called Python 'kernel'.
-Should your script take longer than you hoped, or it crashes altogheter, you can always press the stop button (the black square) or the reload kernel buttion (the rounded arrow next to it) in the toolbar.
+Should your script take longer than you hoped, or it crashes altogether, you can always press the stop button (the black square) or the reload kernel button (the rounded arrow next to it) in the toolbar.

 ### Errors, warnings, and exceptions